ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Class Methods

-#### TrackedIndexIsController/1

-  > `public static bool TrackedIndexIsController(uint index)`

-  * Parameters
-   * `uint index` - The index of the tracked object to find.
-  * Returns
-   * `bool` - Returns true if the given index is a tracked object of type controller.

-The TrackedIndexIsController method is used to determine if a given tracked object index belongs to a tracked controller.

 #### GetControllerIndex/1

   > `public static uint GetControllerIndex(GameObject controller)`

   * Parameters
-   * `GameObject controller` - The controller object to check the index on.
+   * `GameObject controller` - The controller object to get the index of a controller.
   * Returns
    * `uint` - The index of the given controller.

 The GetControllerIndex method is used to find the index of a given controller object.

-#### TrackedObjectByIndex/1
+#### GetControllerByIndex/2

-  > `public static GameObject TrackedObjectByIndex(uint index)`
+  > `public static GameObject GetControllerByIndex(uint index, bool getActual)`

   * Parameters
-   * `uint index` - The index of the tracked object to find.
+   * `uint index` - The index of the actual controller to find.
+   * `bool getActual` - An optional parameter that if true will return the game object that the SDK controller is attached to.
   * Returns
-   * `GameObject` - The tracked object that matches the given index.
+   * `GameObject` - The actual controller GameObject that matches the given index.

-The TrackedObjectByIndex method is used to find the GameObject of a tracked object by its generated index.
+The GetControllerByIndex method is used to find a controller based on it's unique index.

-#### TrackedObjectOrigin/1
+#### GetControllerOrigin/1

-  > `public static Transform TrackedObjectOrigin(GameObject obj)`
+  > `public static Transform GetControllerOrigin(GameObject controller)`

   * Parameters
-   * `GameObject obj` - The GameObject to get the origin for.
+   * `GameObject controller` - The GameObject to get the origin for.
   * Returns
-   * `Transform` - The transform of the tracked object's origin or if an origin is not set then the transform parent.
+   * `Transform` - The transform of the controller origin or if an origin is not set then the transform parent.

-The TrackedObjectOrigin method is used to find the tracked object's origin.
+The GetControllerOrigin method is used to find the controller's origin.

-#### TrackedObjectOfGameObject/2

-  > `public static GameObject TrackedObjectOfGameObject(GameObject obj, out uint index)`

-  * Parameters
-   * `GameObject obj` - The game object to check for the presence of a tracked object on.
-   * `out uint index` - The variable to store the tracked object's index if one is found.
-It returns 0 if no index is found.
-  * Returns
-   * `GameObject` - The GameObject of the tracked object.

-The TrackedObjectOfGameObject method is used to find the tracked object associated with the given game object and it can also return the index of the tracked object.

 #### DeviceTransform/1